 Most people don’t spend their spare time thinking about auto parts.
 Usually the only time they think about parts are when they need them, and often the only time they need them is in an emergency.
-Everyone knows to call different shops for estimates, but do we really understand the difference between prices?
+Everyone knows to call different auto repair shops for estimates, but do we really understand the difference between prices?
 Do we know what we’re getting from each shop?
 Do we even know there’s a difference between parts?
 When you get an estimate, you need to know if that includes generic parts or parts made by the manufacturer of your vehicle.
 Although generics may be cheaper, there is often a big difference in the way they work in your vehicle.
 They may actually cost more in the long run.

 So What Are OEM Parts?

 Whether they know it or not, drivers usually have a choice about what kinds of parts they want to buy.
 They can choose generic discount parts or they can choose parts made by the original equipment manufacturer, called OEM parts.
 Some vehicle manufacturers produce generic parts, but they take careful measures to leave off any indication of who produced them, so you can’t really tell where the generic part comes from.
 You also can’t tell if generic parts are made of the same material or same grade of material as OEMs, so how do you know if what you’re getting will really work in the long run?
 It’s important to note that if you’re working with an insurance company to get your car repaired, Nevada law doesn’t require insurance companies to pay for OEM parts.
 You can, however, pay the difference in price between generic and OEM product to get what’s best for your vehicle.

 What Are The Other Factors To Consider With OEM Parts?